davigps/AlgTester/README.md

 ---

 <p align="center">
-    pyInputTester allows you (or should) to generate input tests cases and save tests reports of a another python program.
+    pyInputTester allows you to generate input tests cases and save tests reports of a another python program.
     <br>
 </p>